-(i) No amount/estimate: Testing and personal protective equipment supplies from WHO; (ii) May, USAID provided USD3.6 million in total assistance, of which (a) USD3 million in health assistance, which is helping prepare laboratory systems, activate case-finding and event-based surveillance, support technical experts for response and preparedness, bolster risk-communications, and more; (b) USD0.565 million in MRA humanitarian assistance that will help vulnerable people and host communities during the pandemic (grant); (iii) No amount/estimate: June 22, A shipment of medical equipment arrived in Azerbaijan to help healthcare workers on the frontlines of the COVID-19 pandemic.
-The protective equipment is funded by the EU and procured by the WHO [update].
+(i) No amount/estimate: March 2020, Testing and personal protective equipment supplies from WHO; (ii) 21 August 2020, USAID provided more than USD5 million in total assistance for the country’s COVID-19 response includes (a) USD3 million in health assistance which is helping prepare laboratory systems, support technical experts for response and preparedness, bolster risk communications, and more; (b) USD1 million in Economic Support Fund (ESF) to support advisory services and technical assistance to small- and medium-sized enterprises; and (c) more than USD1 million in Migration and Refugee Assistance (MRA) humanitarian assistance that will help vulnerable migrants, displaced people and host communities during the pandemic.

 |09 - International Assistance Provided||AZN8,500,000||USD5,000,000|